adelowo/portfolio/_posts/2017-02-19-switching-to-elementaryos.md

 layout : post
-description : A review of Elementary os tags : linux title : Elementary OS - the beauty and the beast
+description : A review of Elementary os tags : linux title : Elementary OS, beauty and the beast

 ---